hanshenrik32/mythtv-controller/README.md

 mythtv-controller ver 0.41.0

-tidal working. need some code fix to make it stable.
+Tidal working. need some code fix to make it stable.

+tidal-dl installed in /usr/local/bin

 mythtv-controller ver 0.40.7